Shuhaimi Shafiei

-Shuhaimi Shafiei (27 February 1968 – 2 July 2018) was a Malaysian politician.
+Mat Shuhaimi bin Shafiei (27 February 1968 – 2 July 2018) was a Malaysian politician.
 Shafiei was a member of the People's Justice Party (PKR), a component party in the Pakatan Harapan (PH) ruling coalition.
 Shuhaimi worked for former Menteri Besar of Selangor; Mohamed Azmin Ali as a secretary.
 Shafiei represented Sri Muda seat in the Selangor State Legislative Assembly for two terms (2008-2018), and won reelection for Sungai Kandis seat instead in 2018 general election.
 He defeated three other candidates, but was unable to attend the swearing in ceremony due to ill health condition.